Home Download Orders Contact

 4. FBS Server – Network monitor

-The Network monitor tab is used to monitor the operation of the TCP server.
-It includes two information fields.
+The Network Monitor tab is used to monitor the operation of the backup server.
+It includes two information fields, buttons to stop and launch the TCP server and buttons to load a virtual command line on the backup server and workstations.

 The Server Statistics window on the left-hand side displays the following information: